nchammas/flintrock/README.md

 ## Motivation

-*Note: The explanation here is provided from the perspective of Flintrock's original author, Nicholas Chammas.*
+*Note: The explanation here is provided from the perspective of Flintrock's original author, Nicholas Chammas. spark-ec2 is still an active project, so the problems described below may no longer exist.
+However, they were all present at the time Flintrock was created.*

-I got started with Spark by using [spark-ec2](http://spark.apache.org/docs/latest/ec2-scripts.html).
+I got started with Spark by using [spark-ec2](https://github.com/amplab/spark-ec2).
 It's one of the biggest reasons I found Spark so accessible.
 I didn't need to spend time upfront working through some setup guide before I could work on a "real" problem.
 Instead, with a simple spark-ec2 command I was able to launch a large, working cluster and get straight to business.

 As I became a heavy user of spark-ec2, several limitations stood out and became an increasing pain.
 They provided me with the motivation for this project.

-Among those limitations are:
+Among those limitations were:

 * **Slow launches**: spark-ec2 cluster launch times increase linearly with the number of slaves being created.
 For example, it takes spark-ec2 **[over an hour](https://issues.apache.org/jira/browse/SPARK-5189)** to launch a cluster with 100 slaves. ([SPARK-4325](https://issues.apache.org/jira/browse/SPARK-4325), [SPARK-5189](https://issues.apache.org/jira/browse/SPARK-5189))
 * **No support for configuration files**: spark-ec2 does not support reading options from a config file, so users are always forced to type them in at the command line. ([SPARK-925](https://issues.apache.org/jira/browse/SPARK-925))